Adult Open Division

 The Adult Open Division classes offer quality training in a variety of dance and fitness styles for the novice to professional-level dancer age 15 and up.
 Our instructors are qualified to assess a student’s level in class and to make appropriate recommendations upon request.

-Ongoing Adult Division classes are offered year-round on a schedule designed to accommodate the busy lifestyle of working professionals.
+Ongoing Adult Division classes are offered year-round on a schedule designed to accommodate the lifestyles of working professionals and busy families.
 Dancers may register at any point during the school year and registered dancers may attend as many classes as they wish, paying for classes only when they attend by purchasing single classes or a mutli-class card.

 Adult Division dancers are not required to pay a registration fee, although each student must complete a registration form each year to maintain active status.
 Adult Division classes are ongoing and registered dancers may attend as many classes as they wish, paying for classes only when they attend.
 Single classes are $15.
 Class cards are available for $55 (redeemable for 4 classes) or $130 (redeemable for 10 classes).
 Class cards are non-refundable and are valid for one year from the date purchased.
 As a courtesy to both our students and instructors, adult classes may be held with only one adult student at the discretion of the adult student and instructor.
 If the adult student and instructor both agree to hold class, the adult student will be charged $30 or two class stamps on their class card.
 Payment is to be made at the time the class is taken.